mattmumbach/Host-a-static-website-on-AWS/README.md

 ![Alt text](/Host_a_Static_Website_on_AWS_github.png)

 AWS Resources Deployed

-Component	Purpose
-VPC	Isolated network with public & private subnets in two AZs Internet Gateway	Provides outbound/inbound connectivity for public subnets NAT Gateway	Allows private‑subnet instances to reach the internet Security Groups	Network‑level firewall for ALB, EC2, and other services Application Load Balancer	Terminates TLS, balances traffic across the ASG Target Group	Registers EC2 instances for the ALB
+VPC	- Isolated network with public & private subnets in two AZs

-Auto Scaling Group	Manages EC2 instance count for availability & scaling EC2 Instance Connect Endpoint	Secure SSH access to instances in both subnets EC2 Instances (private)	Host the Apache web server serving the static site Certificate Manager	Provides TLS certificate for the domain Simple Notification Service (SNS)	Sends alerts on ASG lifecycle events Route 53	DNS record pointing the custom domain to the ALB Deployment Steps (EC2 User‑Data)
+Internet Gateway - Provides outbound/inbound connectivity for public subnets

+NAT Gateway - Allows private‑subnet instances to reach the internet

+Security Groups -	Network‑level firewall for ALB, EC2, and other services

+Application Load Balancer -	Terminates TLS, balances traffic across the ASG

+Target Group -	Registers EC2 instances for the ALB

+Auto Scaling Group -	Manages EC2 instance count for availability & scaling

+EC2 Instance Connect Endpoint -	Secure SSH access to instances in both subnets

+EC2 Instances (private) -	Host the Apache web server serving the static site

+Certificate Manager -	Provides TLS certificate for the domain

+Simple Notification Service (SNS) -	Sends alerts on ASG lifecycle events

+Route 53 -	DNS record pointing the custom domain to the ALB

+Here is the script used to install the website on the EC2 Instances:
 #!/bin/bash
 # Switch to the root user
 sudo su